 UK Video on Demand censor ATVOD has called for the law to be changed to require pornography sites to carry out age checks before granting access.

-One website alone - Pornhub - had been visited by 112,000 boys in the UK aged between 12 and 17-years-old Of the
+- One website alone - Pornhub - had been visited by 112,000 boys in the UK aged between 12 and 17-years-old Of the

-- 23% of those who had used the net over the month had visited an adult site Visitors to adult sites spent an average of 15 minutes looking at them during each visit and typically clocked up two-and-a-half hours of time in total over the month
+- 23% of those who had used the net over the month had visited an adult site Visitors to adult sites spent an average of 15 minutes looking at them during each visit and typically clocked up two-and-a-half hours of time in total